Bonn93/atlassian-kubernetes/jira/readme.md

 # Scaling Jira
 * Ensure you meet clustering requirements including a decent amount of CPUs and Memory.
 * Production clusters should have at least 8 CPUs
+* Ensure adequate Pod memory is allocated ( greater than XMX )
 * Ensure to scale the XMX/XMS values
 * Ensure you run on modern hardware
 * 3-4 pods in the statefulset will be optimial, going above this is not recommended
 * Increasing the max_connections for the postgres service will be needed to scale the connection pool
 * Increase pool settings in the DBConfig Configmap
 * Ensure you have adequate NFS performance
+* Run this on large Kube Nodes with modern CPUs